VPN vs MPLS: What’s the Difference?

-Data secure becomes more and more important for enterprise and data center networks now.
-Thus keeping data safe is imperative when it is stored, processed or transmitted among network devices such as fiber switch, storage server, etc. Nowadays, VPN and MPLS are two competing technologies to keep data stored and secure efficiently.
-But what exactly are they and how they differ from each other?
-This post will give a detailed introduction for the difference between VPN and MPLS, and set out how to make a proper decision over VPN vs MPLS.
+Nowadays, VPN and MPLS are two competing technologies to keep data stored and secure efficiently.
+But what exactly are they and how do they differ from each other?
+This post will give a detailed introduction to the difference between VPN and MPLS, and set out how to make a proper decision over VPN vs MPLS.

 MPLS is short for Multi-Protocol Label Switching, which is a protocol that uses labels to route packets instead of using IP addresses.
 It is a technology directs and carries data between network nodes, which means it’s possible to create direct virtual links between different nodes regardless of locations and distances.
 Unlike VPN, MPLS is a mechanism independent of protocol and data, therefore it can work regardless as to the physical network topology.
 Due to this flexibility, many suppliers have developed their network switches suited for MPLS platform.
 For example, FS S5800-48F4S 10GbE switch enables LSR in an MPLS network to exchange label binding information for supporting hop-by-hop forwarding.
 For more information on this switch, please read FS S5800-48F4S MPLS Switch: the Best Mix of Layer 2 and Layer 3